 - Sugar, Brown Sugar and Maple Syrup: These muffins are sweetened with granulated sugar, brown sugar and maple syrup.
 Use either light or dark brown sugar.

-- Unsalted Butter: Even though the avocado adds fat, this recipe calls for four tablespoons of melted butter for both added fat and flavor.
+- Unsalted Butter: Melted butter adds both added fat and flavor.

 - Chocolate Chips: Chocolate chips are mixed into the batter and placed on top of the muffins.